 Make sure to walk through the museum to learn how the French and the Americans worked together to build the statue.
 Then climb over 200 stairs to the pedestal for one of the best views of lower Manhattan (Pedestal Access).
 Or continue climbing to the crown (Crown Access).
 Lady Liberty, as the statue is sometimes called, is a must see.

-After exploring the Statue of Liberty board a Manhattan-bound Statue Cruises for Ellis Island.
+After exploring the Statue of Liberty, board a Manhattan-bound Statue Cruise for Ellis Island.
 From 1892 until 1954, Ellis Island welcomed 12 million immigrants to the United States.
 The Ellis Island Immigration Museum walks visitors through the facility that processed close to 5,000 people a day.

 A Junior Ranger Booklet is available covering both locations.
 Concessions are available at the Statue of Liberty National Monument and Ellis Island Museum or grab some to-go before boarding the ferry.
 I stopped at Inatteso Cafe, 38 West St., for sandwiches and cookies.

 SheBuysTravel Tip: To tour both islands, give yourself the morning — it will take about three or four hours.
 Reservations are a must for the ferry.
 Pedestal Access and Crown Access at the Statue of Liberty both are booked with the ferry ticket and can be limited in availability.
 Both tours are separate timed tickets.
 Tickets are timed for the Statue of Liberty ferry, though no special ticket is required for Ellis Island.

 Castle Clinton and Battery Park – Second Stop